Slovenia: Animals

-Plants

-Slovenia is the third most-forested country in Europe, with 58.3% of the territory covered by forests.
+Slovenia is the second most-forested country in Europe, with 60.4% of the territory covered by forests.
 The forests are an important natural resource, and logging is kept to a minimum.
 In the interior of the country are typical Central European forests, predominantly oak and beech.
 In the mountains, spruce, fir, and pine are more common.
 Pine trees grow on the Karst Plateau, although only one-third of the region is covered by pine forest.
 The lime/linden tree, common in Slovenian forests, is a national symbol.
 The tree line is at 1700 to 1,800 m.

 In the Alps, flowers such as Daphne blagayana, gentians (Gentiana clusii, Gentiana froelichii), Primula auricula, edelweiss (the symbol of Slovene mountaineering), Cypripedium calceolus, Fritillaria meleagris (snake's head fritillary), and Pulsatilla grandis are found.

 Slovenia harbors many plants of ethnobotanically useful groups.
 Of 59 known species of ethnobotanical importance, some species such as Aconitum napellus, Cannabis sativa and Taxus baccata are restricted for use as per the Official Gazette of the Republic of Slovenia.